2019 Audition Information

 As always, we are committed to casting performers of all ethnic backgrounds for our resident company, as well as for leading and featured roles throughout our summer season.

 In the Heights specifically calls for artists of color, most especially Latino/Latina/Latinx performers for both ensemble and principal roles.

-Auditions for the 2018 season will be held in February and March.
+Auditions for the 2019 season will be held in February and March.
 Times listed below are for dance calls.
 All auditionees must attend one dance call of their choice AND schedule a singing audition.
 Singing auditions are scheduled by filling out the audition request form.
-Those interested in auditioning are advised to check the website frequently in early January and to apply quickly - several cities typically fill up by mid-January.
+Those interested in auditioning are advised to apply quickly - several cities typically fill up by mid-January.